pboivin/dotfiles/README.md

 Disclaimer
 ----------

-This is a work in progress.
+This is a work in progress :)